kluz116/financetrust_dev_test/api-assignment/README.md

 # Recipe Statistics API Project

-This project provides a set of API endpoints to process and automatically generated JSON file with  data and various calculate  statistics as in requireements.
+This project provides a set of API endpoints to process data and automatically generate a JSON file with  data and various calculated statistics as in the requireements.

 ## Features
 - Aggregate and generate comprehensive recipe statistics data into a JSON file